Creating a true cycling city

 Works on SCN3 Eastern Cycle Freeway

 The main route to the east of the city will benefit from major investment on the A3024 Bursledon Road to create a new segregated cycle freeway.
 Other traffic calming and minor improvements continue to be made on routes in Sholing and Bitterne.
-You can get the latest on what's happening to develop the SCN3 on the A3024 project page.
+You can get the latest on what's happening to develop the SCN3 on the Eastern Cycle Freeway page.

 Works on SCN5 Northern Cycle Freeway